2 years ago · Cots2019today

 Most of the retirement village always welcome to visit their villages at any time.
 If you want to get to know village life better, you can visit our Cotswolds Village.
 You can, therefore, become familiar with the facilities offered.
 Ask our village managers for more information.

-8 # Do I have the ownership of my retirement home or apartment?
+8 # Do I have ownership of my retirement home or apartment?

 The cost of living in a retirement location varies depending on the contract you choose and the size of the house in which you want to live.
 In addition to the price of your house, there are also various costs associated with living in a retirement home.
-The most important costs to be considered are service costs, formation costs and management costs.
+The most important costs to be considered are service costs, formation costs, and management costs.
 When and how you pay for this depends on the contract you choose.
-You also need to think about further costs to take into account include legal costs, repair costs, selling costs, GST and stamp duties.
+You also need to think about further costs to take into account include legal costs, repair costs, selling costs, GST, and stamp duties.
+The costs are totally worth the benefits of retirement villages.

 10 # Do I purchase or lease the property of my pension village?